Preparing For Baby's First Trip

 Packing clothes is fairly simple: Have a spitter-upper?
 Bring extra bibs and onesies.
 Fairly tidy tot?
-You may get away with less duds.
-Pack the same amount of outfits that your baby would go through at home, and don't forget pj's and socks!
+You may get away with a few less items.
+Pack the same amount of outfits that baby would go through at home, and don't forget pj's and socks too.
 For long trips, call ahead to check for laundry facilities.
-"When we went to Hawaii, tons of moms were washing clothes," says Nest Lori.
-"I'd never thought of that."
+"When we went to Hawaii, tons of moms were washing clothes," says Lori R. "I'd never thought of that."

 Remember: Unless you're climbing Mount Kilimanjaro, you can probably buy diapers, wipes and so on once you arrive.
 You'll only need to pack enough for the flight or drive, plus a few extras for any delays.
-Do pack the lotions and shampoos that baby needs (be sure to check the latest information on Transportation Security Administration (TSA) container restrictions — they always seem to change), as well as medicines that could come in handy.
-"You don't want to lug a screaming, feverish baby on a midnight hunt for Motrin," urges Nest Lori.
+Do pack the lotions and shampoos that baby needs (be sure to check the latest information on Transportation Security Administration (TSA) container restrictions—they always seem to change), as well as medicines that could come in handy.
+"You don't want to lug a screaming, feverish baby on a midnight hunt for Motrin," urges Lori R.

-And whatever you do, don't skim on the toys.
+And whatever you do, don't skimp on the toys.
 Carry a nice stash to keep baby distracted along the way, including old favorites and a few new ones.
 Just leave any squeaky, rattly or talking toys at home — fellow travelers will be grateful.
-And don't forget the snacks (for baby AND parents)!
+And don't forget the snacks (for baby and parents).

 Prepping to schlep

 Infant clothes are tiny—it's all that gear that gives baby trekking a bad name.
 To avoid an overloaded dash through Terminal B, invest in multipurpose items.
 Look for double-duty gear to lighten your load, like the gogo Kidz Travelmate, which turns your car seat into a stroller. $90, GoGoBabyz.com.